AntipasZemba1/Porfolio/README.md

-# Antipas Zemba - Junior Software Developer
+# 👋 Hi, I'm Antipas Zemba - Junior Software Developer

-Welcome to my developer portfolio repository!
-I'm a Junior Software Developer transitioning from a background in logistics and warehouse operations.
-I’m passionate about leveraging tech to create efficient, meaningful solutions and currently expanding my skill set through the **Microsoft Full Stack Developer Certificate** on Coursera.
+Detail-driven junior Software Developer with a background in optimizing warehouse operations.
+Now pivoting into tech through the Microsoft Full Stack Developer Certificate on Coursera.
+Passionate about blending logistics insight with code to build smart, impactful solutions as part of a dynamic dev team.

 ---